ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Conclusion

 In our linguistic analyses, we find that GPT models produce sentences with more complex syntax than human, but the diction and vocabulary of human essays tend to be more diverse.
 What should be noted is that more advanced language models generally rank higher on synatctic and lexical complexity.

 Finally, it is easy for machine-learning classifiers to capture the differences between human-authored and machine-generated essays, as an in-domain RoBERTa-large model achieves 99+\% accuracy on the document-level and 93+\% on sentence-level classification.
 Results of SVM classifiers show that using surface (POS unigram) and deep (context-free grammar) syntactic features alone yields high performance, suggesting that human and machine essays can be distinguished by these structural characteristics.
+However, it is difficult for most detectors (except our document-level RoBERTa) to transfer to out-of-distribution generative models.

 We hope our study can be helpful to ESOL instructors in identifying AIGC, and also useful for NLP practitioners interested in human evaluation and textual analysis of AIGC.